This page describes details of Forward rendering path.

 Note that light groups overlap; for example last per-pixel light blends into per-vertex lit mode so there are less “light popping” as objects and lights move around.

-Base pass renders object with one per-pixel directional light and all SH lights.
+Base pass renders object with one per-pixel directional light and all SH/vertex lights.
 This pass also adds any lightmaps, ambient and emissive lighting from the shader.
 Directional light rendered in this pass can have Shadows.
 Note that Lightmapped objects do not get illumination from SH lights.

 Spherical Harmonics lights are very fast to render.
 They have a tiny cost on the CPU, and are actually free for the GPU to apply (that is, base pass always computes SH lighting; but due to the way SH lights work, the cost is exactly the same no matter how many SH lights are there).